FAQ U

-FAQ U was a television programme broadcast by Channel 4 in the United Kingdom in 2005.
+FAQ U is a television programme that was broadcast by Channel 4 in the United Kingdom in 2005.
 It was shown every weeknight, Monday to Friday, just after 11:00 pm.
 It was presented by Justin Lee Collins in its first week, David Mitchell in the second and Karen Taylor in the third.
 It included four comedian guests and an audience.
 The presenter put "frequently asked questions" to the guests and they answered them in a humorous way.
 The show's title was frequently pronounced by the presenter as "Fak You".

+Mitchell received a nomination from The British Comedy Awards at the end of 2005.
+The show was produced by the company Endemol.
+Each episode was filmed the day it is aired in front of a live audience.
+400,000 people watched the show's premiere.